 The MVLRI Fellows Program is aimed at researchers in the field of K-12 online and blended learning.
 We encourage state, national and international experts in K-12 online and blended learning from K-12 schooling, higher education and private industry.

-Fellows will be offered a small honorarium (approximately $500 to $5,000) depending on the deliverables proposed within the proposal.
+Fellows will be offered a small honorarium (approximately $500 to $5,000) depending on the deliverables proposed.

 Application procedure and deadline